 Adam HodgesAll plans by this Coach

-This plan provides a comprehensive 26-week training program for runners with at least four years of training experience who are targeting an event from 50K to 50 miles.
+This plan provides a 4-week focus on VO2max training for runners with at least four years of training experience who are targeting an event from 50K to 50 miles.

-The first 4 weeks of VO2max training holds training volume relatively constant while focusing on developing your aerobic capacity with VO2max intervals.
+The plan holds training volume relatively constant while focusing on developing your aerobic capacity with VO2max intervals.
 Your aerobic capacity, or VO2max, refers to the highest rate of oxygen transport by your body during maximal physical exertion.
 Think of this as your performance “ceiling.”
 By raising your ceiling, you will raise your overall fitness — including your ability to run faster over the distance of your event at an aerobic pace.

 The plan assigns running volume based on training hours and training stress score (TSS).
-Adjust the frequency, volume, and intensity of the workouts up or down based on your personal starting point — see the guidelines within the plan to customize the plan for your own situation.
+Adjust the frequency, volume, and number of intervals up or down based on your personal starting point — see the guidelines within the plan to customize the plan for your own situation.

 To target and monitor your training intensity, the workouts provide training zone descriptions based on breathing and talking cues to help you gauge your perceived exertion, as well as heart rate ranges, if you use a heart rate monitor.
 The Alp Fitness training zones are also compatible with Stryd running power.
 But you are encouraged to learn to judge your effort levels "by feel" even if using these other tools.